 The magic effect of tidying dramatically transforms your life

 Tidying changes life dramatically and this is true for everyone, 100%.
 That is what the KonMari Method calls “The magic of tidying up”.
-The impact of the “magic of tidying up” is phenomenal and one of the magical effects of tidying is increased confidence in our ability to take decisions.
+The impact of the “magic of tidying up” is phenomenal and one of the magical effects of tidying is increased confidence in our ability to make decisions.

 In fact, tidying your living space means that you have held several hundred or even several thousand objects in your hands and wondered whether they bring you joy and whether you want to keep or discard them.
-This process naturally enables us to increase our capacity to take decisions and our self-confidence.
+This process naturally enables us to increase our capacity to make decisions and our self-confidence.

 Gaining confidence in life through the magic of tidying